Dots Dots

 Carbon Border Adjustment Mechanism

-The UK Government is consulting on a Carbon Border Adjustment Mechanism.
+The UK Government plans to introduce a Carbon Border Adjustment Mechanism.
 Under this policy, imported goods in key sectors would be liable for charges depending on the greenhouse gas emissions intensity of the imported good, and the gap between the carbon price applied in the country of origin and the carbon price that would have been applied had the good been produced in the UK.
-It is intended to apply from 2027, and will be consulted on in 2024.
+It is intended to apply from 2027.

 Further information: UK carbon border adjustment mechanism